Lymed materials

 INNOVATIVE MATERIALS, COMFORTABLE TO WEAR

 Lymed’s materials are highly exceptional in pressure garment manufacturing.
-High quality materials, hand-picked by Lymed, do not contain rubber or other known allergens.
+High-quality materials, hand-picked by Lymed, do not contain rubber or other known allergens.
 Fabrics are tested annually for durability, color fastness, and other properties.
 Fabrics pass the most gruesome tests – their resistance to abrasion is more than 150 000 Martindales!
-SPF of the fabrics is 98%.
-The back side of all Lymed fabrics are designed to be slippery, reducing extra friction during donning and doffing.
+The fabrics include UPF 50+, which means that the fabric protects from 98% of UV-rays.
+The inside of Lymed fabrics is designed to be slippery, reducing extra friction during donning and doffing.

 Lymed products are made from flat knitted warp knits.
-Warp knit tends to have better ability to form compression and build tight curves into a garment.
+Warp knit tends to have a better ability to retain pressure and build challenging shapes into a garment.
 One of the big benefits is the fact that it doesn’t unravel.
 Lymed products are made with three Oeko-Tex standardized polyamide-elastane knits, with a choice of seven different colors.

 SAFE TO USE